 This will reduce the chances of overspray which also reduces the cost of painting and the time it will take.
 Additionally, these tools create a finely atomized mist which is ideal for spraying auto-paint onto cars, as long as it is prepared properly.

-On top of that, there are HVLP paint sprayers out there on the market that are specifically designed and made for painting cars.
+On top of that, there are HVLP paint sprayer for car out there on the market that are specifically designed and made for painting cars.

 This will ensure that you have just the right pressure and mist to apply clean and smooth finishes on your car that will last you a long time.